Federal Reserve Note: Value

-Series 1918

 Production and distribution

 A commercial bank that maintains a reserve account with the Federal Reserve can obtain notes from the Federal Reserve Bank in its district whenever it wishes.
 The bank must pay the face value of the notes by debiting (drawing down) its reserve account.
 Smaller banks without a reserve account at the Federal Reserve can maintain their reserve accounts at larger "correspondent banks" which themselves maintain reserve accounts with the Federal Reserve.

 Federal Reserve Notes are printed by the Bureau of Engraving and Printing (BEP), a bureau of the Department of the Treasury.
 When Federal Reserve Banks require additional notes for circulation, they must post collateral in the form of direct federal obligations, private bank obligations, or assets purchased through open market operations.
 If the notes are newly printed, they also pay the BEP for the cost of printing (about 4¢ per note).
 This differs from the issue of coins, which are purchased for their face value.

 A Federal Reserve Bank can retire notes that return from circulation, which entitles it to recover collateral that it posted for an earlier issue.
 Retired notes in good condition are held in the bank's vault for future issues.
 Notes in poor condition are destroyed and replacements are ordered from the BEP.
 The Federal Reserve shreds 7,000 tons of worn out currency each year.

 As of 2018, Federal Reserve notes remain, on average, in circulation for the following periods of time:

 The Federal Reserve does not publish an average life span for the $2 bill.
 This is likely due to its treatment as a collector's item by the general public; it is, therefore, not subjected to normal circulation.

-Starting with the Series 1996 $100 note, bills $5 and above have a special letter in addition to the prefix letters which range from A-P. The first letter is A for series 1996; the first letter is B for series 1999; the first letter is C for series 2001; the first letter is D for series 2003; the first letter is F for series 2003A; the first letter is H for series 2006; and the first letter is K for series 2006A, L is for Series 2009 $100 bills, M is Series 2013, N is Series 2017 and P is Series 2017A.
-Series 2021 will likely use R.
+Starting with the Series 1996 $100 note, bills $5 and above have a special letter in addition to the prefix letters which range from A to Q. The first letter is A for Series 1996, B for Series 1999, C for Series 2001, D for Series 2003, F for Series 2003A, H for Series 2006, K for Series 2006A, J for Series 2009, M for Series 2013, N for Series 2017, P for Series 2017A, and Q for series 2021.

 The Series 2004 $20, the first note in the second redesign, has kept the element of the special double prefix.
-The first letter is E for series 2004; the first letter is G for series 2004A; the first letter is I for series 2006; the first letter is J for series 2009; the first letter is L for series 2009A; and the first letter is M for series 2013.
+The first letter is E for Series 2004, G for Series 2004A, I for Series 2006, J for Series 2009, L for Series 2009A, and M for Series 2013.

 Federal Reserve Notes are made of 75% cotton and 25% linen fibers, supplied by Crane Currency of Dalton, Massachusetts specifically for that purpose.